hugoheadquarter/amazon-products-da/README.md

 5. Pricing Analysis

 ## Development
 This app was developed using Streamlit, Pandas, and Plotly.
 It uses SQLite for data storage and retrieval.

-## Author
-Developed by Dylan Kim

-## License
-[Include your chosen license here]

-## Contributing
-[If you're open to contributions, include guidelines here]

-## Support
-For issues or questions, please [open an issue](https://github.com/yourusername/amazon-product-analysis/issues) on GitHub.